-How to Stay Warm While Winter Camping or Riding the Trails
+How to Stay Warm While Winter Camping or Driving A Dog Sled

 We have taught hundreds of people how to stay warm and comfortable in the winter.
 It is always a great pleasure to see people overcome apprehensions about winter weather and learn that they can be comfortable and enjoy the out-of-doors any time of year.
 The rewards of winter are so great that once the skills of keeping warm are mastered, winter may become the season one looks forward to most.

 There are no great secrets to keeping warm in the winter – just some time-honored traditions that work.
 The principles of staying warm described here are universal, but the specifics are individual, and everyone applies the principles of keeping warm differently.
 When you arrive for a trip not only do we go over your clothing, we also share with you how we have used the clothing you brought for staying warm.
 As always, please call us if you have any questions.
 Many times we can work with your current wardrobe so you do not have to spend a lot of money on new clothing.
 We also have rental clothing available.

 What to Bring on Your Sled Dog Trip

 - Two sets of long underwear.
 A synthetic like Thermax, polypropylene, or Capilene will work well.
 One pair, midweight recommended.

 - Three sets of heavy synthetic or wool socks.
 These should be wool or synthetic.
 Liner socks are also nice (think of them as long underwear for your feet).
 In addition, if you tend to have sweaty feet, a vapor barrier sock (a sock made of waterproof material) will help keep your boots dry and your feet warm, especially on multi-day trips.